-Using AI to Ensure Your Content Marketing Strategies Are on Point
+Use AI to Make Sure Your Content Marketing Strategies Are on Point

-Content is one of the most important elements of inbound marketing, but if yours isn't engaging, interesting, shareable, and relevant to your audience, then you're not getting the most from it.
-With the right AI, you can curate the appropriate content, send it to the right audience segments, test its performance and make changes to optimize future campaigns.
+We all know that content is one of the key pieces of inbound marketing.
+But if yours isn't engaging, interesting, shareable, and relevant to your audience, then you're not getting the most from it.
+With the right AI, you can curate the appropriate content, send it to the right audience segments, test its performance, and make changes to optimize future campaigns.

-While there may be some jobs that get lost to AI, more will be created in response.
-For instance, medical professionals may have more time in the future to dedicate to interactive patient care thanks to the creation of AI that’s capable of diagnosing diseases.
-Similarly, although AI may be better at analysis than any human, that doesn’t mean data scientists will become obsolete.
-The future of data science may involve finding new ways to use the insights garnered by AI data analysis programs.
+And as use of AI advances, more jobs will be created.
+For instance, medical professionals may have more time in the future to provide more interactive patient care thanks AI that can diagnose some diseases.
+Similarly, although AI may better analyze data than any human, it doesn’t mean data scientists will become obsolete.
+After all, someone's got to figure out how to use all that data.

 As for marketing, AI can be an assist to, not a replacement of, you.
 Yes, you can use it to help automate some of your day-to-day tasks like sending emails and analyzing your content.
 But someone still needs to fine tune those marketing strategies.